 No-Microcontroller EEPROM Reader

-A few years ago I desoldered an EEPROM from something I was salvaging parts from.
-I decided it would be interesting if I could use pushbuttons and LEDs in place of datalines from a microcontroller to read and write to and from the EEPROM.
+A few years ago I desoldered a 93C56 EEPROM from something I was salvaging parts from.
+I decided it would be interesting to test if I could use pushbuttons and LEDs in place of data lines from a microcontroller to read and write to and from the EEPROM.

-I had a button for the Clock Pulse, a button for Data In, a switch for Chip Select and an LED for data out.
-At first I failed because the pushbuttons created "bounce" - a phenomenon in which many pulses are received for a single button press.
+I started by using a pushbutton for the Clock Pulse, a pushbutton for Data In, a switch for Chip Select and an LED for data out.
+At first, I encountered issues because the pushbuttons created "bounce" - a phenomenon in which many pulses are received for a single button press.
 This is caused by the non-ideal contacts in the switch literally bouncing at a microscopic level before finally coming to rest in the pushed position.
-This was especially problematic for the clock, where each press would actually trigger dozens of clock cycles.
+This was especially problematic for the clock line, where each press would actually trigger dozens of clock cycles.
 I decided instead to replace the clock button with a 555 timer.
-I believe a low pass filter may have also solved the debounce issue, but I continued with the 555 timer circuit so I wouldn't have to coordinate pushing more buttons than I had to.
+A low pass filter may have also solved the debounce issue, but I continued with the 555 timer circuit so I wouldn't have to coordinate pushing more buttons than I had to.
 No debounce was required on the other buttons because the chip only reads from them on each rising edge of the clock pulse

 If the 'read' command is selected by sending the appropriate start bits, after clocking in the address you wish to read from (in binary, represented by the 1s and 0s on the Data In line), the chip will output the binary for the data stored at that address, one bit at a time, over the next 8 clock pulses.

 The following video explains the circuit and demonstrates a read, as outlined in the previous paragraph.

 As for the circuit, here is the diagram.